openlibhums/memory-alpha/content/pages/support/issues-volumes-and-collections/issues-and-volumes.md

   You can select the issue type here; you can either select 'issue' or 'collection', or any custom issue types you have created for the journal. <!-- missing hyperlink-->

 - **Issue DOI**
   You can enter the issue DOI here.
 It will be registered when articles belonging to it are registered.
-The value entered should be the DOI only (not a full URL).
-If the 'issue autoregistration' setting <!-- nmissing hyperlink--> is enabled, this field should remain empty, as the DOI will be created automatically during the article registration process.
+The value entered must be the DOI only (not a full URL).
+If the 'issue autoregistration' setting <!-- nmissing hyperlink--> is enabled, this field must remain empty, as the DOI will be created automatically during the article registration process.

 - **Issue ISBN**
   If this issue has an ISBN, it can be entered here.
 This will only be relevant for specific (non-serial) types of content such as conference proceedings.